MozeBaltyk/Rkub/README.md

 All prerequisites are set in folder `meta` and `meta/execution-environment.yml`.
 So it's possible to use ansible-builder (though not tested yet).

-## Some details
+## TLDR; few interesting details

 I favored the tarball installation since it's the most compact and install rely on a archive tar.zst which stay on all nodes.
-The rpm install is much straight forward but match only system with RPM (so mainly Redhat-like) and require a registry.
+The rpm install is much straight forward and a bit faster but match only system with RPM (so mainly Redhat-like) and require a registry.
-But the rpm method with the stable channel is used for the quickstart install.
+So because of this point, the rpm method with the rke2 stable channel is used for the quickstart install.

 **build** have for purpose to create a tar.zst with following content using hauler tool: